life-itself/second-renaissance/content/about.md

 ### How

 We are undertaking research to gather information on organisations, communities and individuals that are potentially part of this ecosystem -- as well as the connection to nearby spaces.
-The first stage of the project involves the creation of a repository, outlining the types and areas of focus of these organisaitons.
+The first stage of the project involves the creation of a repository, outlining the types and areas of focus of these organisations.
 Over time we will conduct more in depth analysis to map the ecosystem and chart how actors relate to one another across a number of dimensions.

 ## Disclaimer

 We emphasize our work here is clearly preliminary and is limited by both our resources and knowledge.
 Based on snowball sampling starting from our contacts it necessarily and obviously display clear biases e.g. geographically to Europe versus the rest of the world, thematically in terms of areas chosen etc. We welcome [feedback](/contact/) and [contributions](/contribute/) to correct and improve it.

 Specifically, we are doing our best to give as accurate a representation of each organisation we have listed.
 However, like everyone we make mistakes.
-If you believe the listing for your organisaiton should be changed then please contact us via the [contribute page](/contribute/) and we'll correct it as soon as possible.
+If you believe the listing for your organisation should be changed then please contact us via the [contribute page](/contribute/) and we'll correct it as soon as possible.